Masonic Sectionals 2/21

 Re: Masonic Sectionals 2/21

-I think you just came up with another reason that ACF format bonuses would work better-you would actually have more time to confer, as you would be given the same amount of time(30 seconds total) to answer fewer parts.30 second conferral four part block bonuses really take up a lot of time.
+I think you just came up with another reason that ACF format bonuses would work better-you would actually have more time to confer, as you would be given the same amount of time(30 seconds total) to answer fewer parts.

 Douglas Graebner, Walt Whitman HS 10, Uchicago 14